 “Welcome to the club,” Mays said in a video shown on the Twins’ television broadcast.

-Unlike Bonds, Rodriguez and Sosa, Thome has eluded suspicion of using performance-enhancing drugs.
+Unlike Bonds and Rodriguez, Thome has largely eluded suspicion of using performance-enhancing drugs.
 His country-strong physique was never chiseled like some of the hulking sluggers who proliferated his generation.

 Independent voices from the TWT Communities